 As mentioned, every message delivered with MQTT QoS 2 has a four-part verification.
 The four packets that take part in the communication are:

 - Publish complete (PUBCOMP)

-After the sender (a publisher or an MQTT broker) sends the message (including a unique PacketID value and the QoS set to 2) to the receiver (an MQTT broker or a subscriber), the receiver answers with a PUBREC command (using the same PacketID) to confirm the receipt of the Publish packet.
-Once the sender gets the PUBREC packet, it deletes the initial publish message while keeping the PacketID and the PUBREC packet.
+After the data sender (a publisher or an MQTT Broker) sends a PUBLISH packet (including a unique PacketID value and the QoS set to 2) to the data receiver (an MQTT broker or a subscriber), the receiver answers with a PUBREC command (using the same PacketID) to confirm the receipt of the PUBLISH packet.
+Once the data sender gets the PUBREC packet, it deletes the initial PUBLISH packet while keeping the PacketID and the PUBREC packet.

-The sender then sends a PUBREL message to the receiver to confirm the receipt of the PUBREC message the former received from it.
-In the end, the receiver sends a PUBCOMP message with the PacketID of the initially published message to the sender, indicating that the message delivery has been successful.
+The data sender then sends a PUBREL packet to the data receiver to confirm the receipt of the PUBREC packet that was formerly received.
+In the end, the data receiver sends a PUBCOMP packet with the PacketID of the initial PUBLISH packet to the data sender, indicating that the message delivery has been successful.

-The broker processes packets cyclically, forwarding the PUBLISH command for each data packet and then waiting for the PUBREC response to arrive from all subscribers.
+The broker processes packets cyclically, forwarding the PUBLISH packet for each message and then waiting for the PUBREC response to arrive from all subscribers.
 Once all subscribers have replied with a PUBREC, the broker removes the message stored in the inflight message queue.
-After that, it informs the subscribers of this with a PUBREL.
+After that, it informs the subscribers of this with a PUBREL packet.